-- placing an up-to-date hard copy of the document in the school library which is readily accessible for viewing by staff members, students and parents during school hours; and - making available a link to an electronic copy of the document to staff, students and parents through the school's website/intranet, which includes the identity of the current Student Protection Contacts for the school; - staff members are made aware of the Student Protection Reporting Processes and trained in implementing these processes by making sure that - - I. all new staff members as part of their induction are made aware of the requirements of the Cairns Catholic Education Code of Conduct and the documents that stipulate Student Protection Processes; - II. the names of the school's Student Protection Contacts are made known to staff members, and volunteers and the information displayed in the staffroom, and provided in the staff handbook and/or on the school's intranet site; - III. all new staff members undertake the online Mandatory Student Protection Training within the first 4 weeks of employment; - IV. all staff members receive reminders about their student protection responsibilities on at least an annual basis and undertake Mandatory Student Protection Induction Training every two years; - V. other employees understand their student protection responsibilities as appropriate; - VI. all volunteers and other personnel (i.e. contractors) complete student protection training and receive a copy of the relevant Code of Conduct; and - VII. the Principal appoints at least one other suitable staff member to fulfil the role of Student Protection Contact for the school. - students and parents are aware of the Student Protection Processes by making sure that: - I. Student Protection Posters are displayed prominently in areas of the school frequented by students; - II. the names of the school's Student Protection Contacts are made known to students and parents in a variety of ways and publicised in the school community, for example by posters, at assemblies, in handbooks, in the school newsletter, on the school's website/intranet and provided at parent information sessions; - III. students and parents are made aware of the processes for reporting to a Student Protection Contact, the behaviour of any staff member that a student considers is inappropriate, for example by posters, at assemblies, in handbooks, in the school newsletter, on the school's website/intranet and at parent information sessions; - IV. students and parents are made aware that a hard copy of the Student Protection Processes is in the school library and readily accessible during school hours; - V. students and parents are made aware that electronic copies of the Student Protection Reporting Processes are available through a link on the school's website/intranet; - VI. students and parents are made aware that allegations of non-compliance with the Student Protection Processes is available via Cairns Catholic Education Grievance (Maintaining Right Relations) Procedure, which is located on the Cairns Catholic Education public website.
+- Making available a hard copy of the Student Protection Processes and Guidelines document at the school - Advising staff members, students and parents of the student protection processes through, for example, notification in the school newsletter, information provided at school assemblies or parent information nights, publications in parent handbooks, volunteer training and staff induction programs and mandatory training of staff - the names of the school's Student Protection Contacts are made known to staff members, and volunteers and the information displayed in the staffroom, and provided in the staff handbook and/or on the school's intranet site; - all new staff members undertake the online Mandatory Student Protection Reporting Obligations Training within the first 4 weeks of employment; - other employees understand their student protection responsibilities as appropriate; - all volunteers and other personnel (i.e., contractors) complete student protection training and receive a copy of the relevant Code of Conduct; and - the Principal appoints at least one other suitable staff member to fulfil the role of Student Protection Contact for the school. - Utilising the Cairns Catholic Education Student Protection Case Management System (SPCMS) to document and report to relevant State Authorities students and parents are aware of the Student Protection Processes by making sure that:

+- Student Protection Posters are displayed prominently in areas of the school frequented by students; - the names of the school's Student Protection Contacts are made known to students and parents in a variety of ways and publicised in the school community, for example by posters, at assemblies, in handbooks, in the school newsletter, on the school's website/intranet and provided at parent information sessions; - students and parents are made aware of the processes for reporting to a Student Protection Contact, the behaviour of any staff member that a student considers is inappropriate, for example by posters, at assemblies, in handbooks, in the school newsletter, on the school's website/intranet and at parent information sessions; - students and parents are made aware that electronic copies of the Student Protection Reporting Processes and Guidelines document are available through the Safeguarding Children icon on the school's public webpage or via the Cairns Catholic Education Safeguarding Children public webpage; - students and parents are made aware that allegations of non-compliance with the Student Protection Processes is available via Cairns Catholic Education Grievance (Maintaining Right Relations) Procedure, which is located on the Cairns Catholic Education public website.

-This document should be read in conjunction with the Student Protection Guidelines for Queensland Catholic Schools.
+This document should be read in conjunction with the Student Protection Guidelines.